ATF Form 4 Transfer Guide

 Verify Same-State Residency

-- Military personnel use their state of legal residence (Home of Record or state on their LES)
+- Military: use Home of Record or state on LES

-- Serial number must match exactly as engraved on the item (including spaces, dashes, prefixes)
+- Serial number must match the engraving exactly (spaces, dashes, prefixes)

 Submit Fingerprints